Sharecropping: Overview

-Sharecropping has more than a passing similarity to serfdom or indenture, particularly where associated with large debts at a plantation store that effectively ties down the workers and their family to the land.
-It has therefore been seen as an issue of land reform in contexts such as the Mexican Revolution.

-Regions
+Application by region

 Historically, sharecropping occurred extensively in Scotland, Ireland and colonial Africa.
 Use of the sharecropper system has also been identified in England (as the practice of "farming to halves").
-It was widely used in the Southern United States during the Reconstruction era (1865–1877) that followed the American Civil War, which was economically devastating to the southern states.
+It was widely used in the Southern United States during the Reconstruction era (1865–1877) that followed the American Civil War, which was economically devastating to the Southern states.
 It is still used in many rural poor areas of the world today, notably in Pakistan, India, and Bangladesh.

 Africa

 In settler colonies of colonial Africa, sharecropping was a feature of the agricultural life.
 White farmers, who owned most of the land, were frequently unable to work the whole of their farm for lack of capital.
-They, therefore, had African farmers to work the excess on a sharecropping basis.
+Therefore, they had African farmers to work the excess on a sharecropping basis.

 In South Africa the 1913 Natives' Land Act outlawed the ownership of land by Africans in areas designated for white ownership and effectively reduced the status of most sharecroppers to tenant farmers and then to farm laborers.
 In the 1960s, generous subsidies to white farmers meant that most farmers could afford to work their entire farms, and sharecropping faded out.

 The arrangement has reappeared in other African countries in modern times, including Ghana and Zimbabwe.

-Economic historian Pius S. Nyambara argued that Eurocentric historiographical devices such as 'feudalism' or 'slavery' often qualified by weak prefixes like 'semi-' or 'quasi-' are not helpful in understanding the antecedents and functions of sharecropping in Africa.
+Economic historian Pius S. Nyambara argued that Eurocentric historiographical devices such as "feudalism" or "slavery" often qualified by weak prefixes like "semi-" or "quasi-" are not helpful in understanding the antecedents and functions of sharecropping in Africa.

+Scotland

+Half-foot (leth-chois, hauf-fit) was a kind of sharecropping peculiar to northern and western Scotland.
+The possessor, generally impoverished, or without facilities for working the land, often furnished the land and seed corn, and the tenant cultivated it, the produce being equally divided between them.
+There have been instances of it in the 20th century.